phys-sim-book/mdbook-src/src/lec1-discrete_space_time.md

-# Lecture 1: Discrete Space and Time
+# Discrete Space and Time

 In this lecture, we explore the simulation of deformable solids with the aim of developing a discrete, computationally solvable problem.
 The primary goal is to introduce the abstract algebraic concepts inherent in this problem.
 We approach elasticity simulation using a top-down architectural view, placing mathematical modeling at the forefront.